Broadband.money partners with Nokia to enable speedy broadband grant applications

 We believe the expansion of services during the pandemic is a systemic shift in telehealth and expect the new rules will stick.
 Conversely, the relaxed enforcement of HIPAA compliance in an age of heightened cybersecurity will roll back as soon as the crisis subsides.
 Local ISPs enabling telehealth services must ensure their networks are ready for advanced telehealth.

-In addition to expanding scope of telehealth, The CARES Act provides for increased funding to telehealth and remote care technologies, which include the following sources:
+In addition to expanding the scope of telehealth, The CARES Act provides for increased funding to telehealth and remote care technologies, which include the following sources:

 We expect more clarity on how this money will be allocated in the days and weeks ahead, and will update Ready customers and subscribers.
 The need to improve connectivity to deliver telehealth on the scale the US government desires means ISP should benefit from an allocation of the federal dollars.